Suvink/docs-choreo-dev/en/pe-docs/docs/references/faq.md

 A project is a logical grouping of related components to help you organize your work.
 Each project provides runtime isolation through namespaces when you deploy components.

 ### Q: What is a component in Choreo?
 A component is a workload designed to run on Choreo.
-Examples of components include integrations, APIs, microservices, manual/scheduled jobs, web apps, and triggers.
+Examples of components include integrations, APIs, microservices, manual/scheduled jobs, web apps, triggers and API proxies.

 ### Q: What is the difference between an internal and external API?
 In Choreo, you can publish an API as an internal or an external API.
 A user or an application can access an external API publicly over the internet, whereas an internal API is only accessible through other components within the same organization.